Part ofClaude Models Explained: Opus vs Sonnet vs Haiku

 | Large-codebase reasoning | Capped by 200K context | 1M context, deep reasoning | Sonnet |

-| Multi-step analysis & math | Capable | Much stronger | Sonnet |
+| Multi-step analysis & maths | Capable | Much stronger | Sonnet |

 Context windows and when 1M tokens matters

-One spec quietly decides some projects on its own: Claude Haiku 4.5 has a 200,000-token context window, while Claude Sonnet 4.6 and Sonnet 5 each offer 1,000,000 tokens — five times larger.
+Haiku 4.5 has a 200,000-token context window; Sonnet 5 offers 1,000,000 — five times larger.
 For short prompts the difference is invisible.
 But feed a model an entire repository, a book-length document, or a long multi-turn agent transcript, and Haiku runs out of room exactly where Sonnet keeps going.
-If a task must reason over more than roughly 150,000 tokens at once, the choice is already made for you — it is Sonnet, regardless of speed or price.
+Context size alone can settle the decision before any other factor.

 | If your task is… | Use | Why |